nolwazihlophe/nolwazihlophe.github.io/README.md

    f.
 Cybercrimes Act No. 19 of 2020
    g.
 Consumer Protection Act No. 68 of 2008
    h.
 SARB Framework for Monitoring Financial Stability, 2018
-2. The Kingdom of Eswatini:
+#### 2. The Kingdom of Eswatini:
+ a.
+The Financial Institutions Act No. 6 of 2005
+ b.
+The Money Laundering and Financing Terrorism (Prevention) Act, 2011
+  i.
+Guidelines for the Submission of an Application for Authorisation to Conduct the Business of an Authorised Dealer in Foreign Exchange with Limited Authority (“ADLA”), 2008
+ c.
+The National Clearing and Settlement Systems Act No. 17 of 2011
+  i.
+Practice Note for Mobile Money Service Providers, 2019 ii.
+National Payment & Settlement Systems Oversight Policy Framework, 2019
+ d.
+Financial Technology Regulatory Sandbox Guidelines, 2020
+ e.
+The Data Protection Act No. 5 of 2022
+ f.
+The Computer Crime and Cybercrime Act No. 6 of 2022
-3. Malawi:
+#### 3. Malawi:
-4. Zambia:
+#### 4. Zambia:
-5. Kenya:
+#### 5. Kenya:
-6. Nigeria:
+#### 6. Nigeria:
-7. Ghana:
+#### 7. Ghana:
-8. Egypt:
+#### 8. Egypt:
-9. Ethiopia:
+#### 9. Ethiopia:

 ### Contact me